project

 HPLC-UV fingerprint

-High-performance liquid chromatography coupled with a UV detector is used to separate compounds from each other and to measure UV spectra.
+High-performance liquid chromatography coupled with a UV-detector is used to separate compounds from each other and to measure UV spectra.
 UV spectra can be used for the identification of organic pollutants that absorb UV light.
-This commonly used technique is simple and relatively inexpensive, and, together with the KWR-developed UV2NIST software, provides an efficient means of monitoring organic micropollutants in different water types.
+This commonly used technique is simple and relatively inexpensive, and, together with the by KWR-developed data library HPLC-UV2R, provides an efficient means of monitoring organic micropollutants in different water types.